 What are Choice points worth?

-Choice Privileges is a bit of red-headed stepchild in the world of points and miles, as the majority of the chain’s properties involve budget to midrange lodging.
-No one ever waxes rhapsodical about their recent stay at a Quality Inn.
+Choice Privileges is a bit of a red-headed stepchild in the world of points and miles, as most of the chain’s properties are budget- to midrange lodging.
+No one ever waxes rhapsodic about their recent stay at a Quality Inn.

 That said, Choice has a massive footprint in the US, oftentimes serving as the only points option in more remote locations.
-Additionally, the growing Ascend Collection combined with ability to redeem Choice points for Preferred Hotels and Resorts stays has even Greg the Frequent Miler working through a small pile now and again.
+Additionally, the growing Ascend Collection, combined with the ability to redeem Choice points for Preferred Hotels and Resorts stays, has even Greg the Frequent Miler working through a small pile now and again.

 So, Choice Privileges can be useful, but what exactly are the points worth?
-Should we be putting all of our spend on a Choice card this year?
-In order to try to answer those questions, we do a deep dive into what Choice points will get you in 2024.
+Should we be putting all of our spending on a Choice card this year?
+In order to try to answer those questions, we do a deep dive into what Choice points will get you in 2026.

 Bluegreen Vacations Big Bear Village – The Ascend Resort Collection